AliceWonderMiscreations/php-ccm/RPM_SPEC.md

-The 'Optional Other' will ordinarily not make any difference when RPM compares packages to see which is newer, so when changing to a different git checkout revision, the 'Tweak Version' should be incrememted.
+The 'Optional Other' will ordinarily not make any difference when RPM compares packages to see which is newer, so when changing to a different git checkout revision, the `pkgtweakv` should be incrememted.

+This should be defined in the `%{pkgoptother}` macro.

 #### Git Checkout Version